 The literal translation myth

-Since the beginning of time, professional translators have been telling their clients that “we don’t do” word-for-word translations.
+Professional translators don’t do word-for-word translations.
 That is, unless you ask us to.
 Some texts need very high accuracy, such as contracts.
-But, even then, a professional translator changes the sentence structure and punctuation.
-They have to, so that the text can be understood in the new language.
-Anyone who says that professional translators write literal translations is talking absolute rubbish.
+But, even then, a good translator changes the sentence structure and punctuation.
+We have to, so the text reads naturally in the target language.

 When is there NO difference between translation and transcreation?

 Creating the same message in another language

 If you ask me to translate a blog article for you, and give no further instructions, I’ll convey your words in English.
 If necessary, I’ll make a few changes, to help your article achieve its purpose.
 This could mean making SEO adaptations or changing sentence length.
 I might find equivalent idiomatic expressions.
 I’ll look behind your words to interpret your ideas, to express your meaning as fully as possible.
 All trained professional translators do this.
 Learn how to do this.

 If I see something in your article that I know won’t work for the new reader, I’ll tell you.
 I’ll ask your permission to change it.
 This is because, when I’m wearing my translator’s hat, it isn’t in my gift to make significant changes to your text.

 Despite that one restriction, much of what I’ve just described could also be called transcreation.
 I’m recreating the text in English.
 And I’m doing things to it to make sure it sells in the new culture and is understood by the target audience.
 This is far from producing a mindless, literal translation.